bbrtj/perl-validator-benchmark/README.md

 *Rationale*: we measure the runtime overhead each system has.
 The validation rule here is as easy as it can be on purpose.
 Results of this benchmark can be used to decide whether a validator should be used for simple data validation cases that will run very frequently.

+### multiple_fields

+We pass five fields `a`, `b`, `c`, `d`, `e`, all of which are required and strings.

+*Rationale*: we can compare results of the previous single_field validator and see how having multiple rules affects validator's performance.
+A big drop in validation speed can indicate a poorly optimized system.

 ### custom_validator

 We pass a single field `a`, which is a string value and must be shorter than 64 characters.